• Home

 I am an Assistant Professor in International Relations at Durham University, where I work on pragmatist social and political theory and what it may add to discussions of global governance and democracy.

 My writing can be found in the American Political Science Review, European Journal of International Relations, and International Political Sociology.
 I am currently working on a project that genealogically examines the production of a novel democratic subject, the stakeholder, and how this figure has reoriented democratic practice in domestic and international institutional spaces.
+Connect with me at Durham. |

 research